⚠️

 Here we’ve got a cell on the right column merged with the header row.
 When repeating the header row on the next page, because it's merged with the header row and we have Repeat as header row switched on, it's bringing across that second row as well.

-Header row with merged cells over multiple pages Header row with merged cells over multiple pages
+Table header row with merged cells over multiple pages in Word Table header row with merged cells over multiple pages in Word

 What if you don't want that and just want the top header row repeating?
 There’s a few ways we can tackle this:

 1. Ask yourself do those cells really need to be merged?
-You can have them separate and alter the table's formatting with borders and shading so it still looks merged if that's a requirement for you.
+You can have them separate and alter the table's formatting with borders and shading so it still looks merged if needed.
 That way the top row remains a true header row and Word will only repeat that.

 For the example above we'd rebuild the rows.
 The easiest way to do that would be to merge the left column's 2nd row with the header row, create a new row below it and move the extra content into that row (cut and paste it), then clean up the header row height (adjusting it with your mouse) and if needed style the new row e.g. if you want it to stand out as a subheading.